sifive/wake/share/doc/wake/logging.md

 send the result to a `printLevel`.
-This is because the `Job`'s stdout is only sent to the logger if it actually executes (vs its outputs being retrieved from cache), whereas the `println` is dependent on just the wake execution.
+This is because the `Job`'s stdout is only sent to the logger if it actually executes (vs its outputs being retrieved from cache), whereas the `printLevel` is dependent on just the wake execution.